 You’re on fire!
 Or to be more accurate: Your estrogen and testosterone levels are.
 There’s a good chance you’ll feel better than ever at the gym.
 Channel your strength and energy into high-intensity interval training (HIIT) or weight lifting session.

-Because your estrogen and StatPearls “Physiology, Ovulation And Basal Body Temperature” View Source , it’s important that you support your liver.
-Drug Metabolism in Diseases “Estrogen-Metabolizing Enzymes in Systemic and Local Liver Injuries: A Case Study of Disease–Drug Interaction” View Source can cause liver strain, and anything that’s not broken down will go right back into your system.
+Because your estrogen and basal body temperature peak during this phase StatPearls “Physiology, Ovulation And Basal Body Temperature” View Source , it’s important that you support your liver.
+Excess estrogen Drug Metabolism in Diseases “Estrogen-Metabolizing Enzymes in Systemic and Local Liver Injuries: A Case Study of Disease–Drug Interaction” View Source can cause liver strain, and anything that’s not broken down will go right back into your system.
 This can cause a hormone imbalance in your body.
 It’s unlikely that this will be severe enough to cause any serious issues, but it can’t hurt to eat foods that support optimal health.

 It’s not just your body that’s feeling jazzed up—your brain gets an estrogen boost as well, which means it’s the perfect time to have that challenging conversation you’ve been dreading, complete tasks that require teamwork, or attend events.